The “Medusa Complex” in Greek society

 Instead of a nation, we could also liken each antelope to an individual man and we can picture the whole herd as the Greek society.

-When the feline attacked, the antelopes did not unite to chase it away, instead they took to their heels, leaving the weak behind.
+When the feline attacked, the antelopes did not unite to repel it, instead they took to their heels, leaving the weak behind.

 The model that dictates “only the strong survives”, advocated by the neoliberals themselves, seems to be on the lips of every carnivore.
 Some will become food for the others.